dansmyers/dansmyers.github.io-archived/_posts/2017-03-14-igniteCS_Article.md

 categories: community, teaching, service, grants
 ---

-This semester nine Rollins students led by Sam Sadeh, a computer science major, have been leading an after-school computer science mentoring program at Fern Creek Elementary School in Orlando.
+This semester nine Rollins students led by Sam Sadeh, a computer science major and social entrepreneurship minor, have been leading an after-school computer science mentoring program at Fern Creek Elementary School in Orlando.
 The program is funded by a grant from Google through their [igniteCS initiative](https://ignitecs.withgoogle.com).
 I'm the faculty advisor on the project.

 [A profile of Sam and the program](https://360.rollins.edu/people/igniting-kids-imagination-through-computer-science) is now up on the Rollins 360 website.
 I'm also interviewed in the article.
 Here's a short excerpt: